mh0108943-crypto/cvcraft/README.md

 * HTML5, CSS3, JavaScript

 ## How to Run
-1. Download or clone this repository.
+1. Clone the repository or download the source files.
-2. Open `dashboard.html` in your web browser.
+2. Open `dashboard.html` or `editor.html` directly in any modern web browser.